JEKO10/Lyrics-search/README.md

 ## Project overview

 You can search and learn more about songs, but most importantly you can read lyrics of a certain song.
-It displays basic info like artist and song genre.
+It displays top 10 most popular songs and basic info like artist and song genre.
 I used fetch and promises to get API data.
 I also created loader.

 ## Built with